Unify and manage your data

 • External IDs

-This process helps you to use a streaming provider with authentication through IAM role.
+This process helps you use a streaming provider with authentication through an IAM role.

 To configure the IAM roles for event streaming:

-1. Create an SQS queue for the Reltio client to stream into.
+1. Create an SQS queue or SNS topic for the Reltio client to stream into.

 • sqs:SendMessage